scullyio/scully/libs/plugins/scully-plugin-critical-css/README.md

 > BETA notice: this plugin is still in beta

 - Description: With this Scully render plugin, we will inline the critical above the fold CSS into the HTML, and then "lazy-load" the CSS that is needed for the rest of the page.
 It will be ready before your SPA will boot.
-This will remmove CSS from being blocking.
+This will remove CSS from being blocking.
 - Type: Render Plugin

 This plugins uses the [critical](https://github.com/addyosmani/critical#critical) tool that is maintained by google, and is listed as the official endorsed option on [web.dev](https://web.dev/extract-critical-css/)